AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/erase.doc.md

 -> Operation
 -> Operation&lt;Element<sub>0</sub>, Element<sub>1</sub>, ..., Element<sub>I-1</sub>, Element<sub>I+1</sub>, ..., Element<sub>n</sub>&gt;</code></pre>

-- Suppose its first layer is instantiated by two indices where the first is less or equal to the second.
+- Suppose its first layer is instantiated by two indices, which indicate a left-closed-right-open interval.
 In that case, it returns a function.
-When invoked by an operation, the function removes the elements between the indices from the list and invokes the operation with the result.
+When invoked by an operation, the function removes the elements of indices within the interval from the list and invokes the operation with the result.

 <pre><code>   Element<sub>0</sub>, Element<sub>1</sub>, ..., Element<sub>I</sub>, ..., Element<sub>J-1</sub>, ..., Element<sub>n</sub>
 -> I, J